 Enduring Power Of Attorney & Advanced Health Directive

-An Enduring Power of Attorney (EPOA) appoints someone you trust (known as your Attorney) to make decisions on your behalf in the event that you are die or become incapacitated in a way that you are unable to make decisions for yourself.
-These decisions can be financial, medical or both.
-You can also appoint more than one attorney and they can be appointed jointly and/or severally.
+An Enduring Power of Attorney (EPOA) appoints someone you trust (known as your Attorney) to make decisions on your behalf in the event that you become incapacitated, or you are unable to make decisions for yourself.
+These decisions can be financial, personal / health or both.
+You can also appoint more than one attorney and they can be appointed jointly, severally, or successively.

 Can anyone make an Advance Health Directive?

-Yes, anyone who is over eighteen years of age and is capable of understanding the nature of their directions and foreseeing the effects of those directions can generally make an Advance Health Directive.
+Yes, anyone who is over 18 years of age and has capacity to understand the nature of their directions and can foresee the effects of those directions, can generally make an Advance Health Directive.

 What do I need to consider before making an Advance Health Directive?